dhirajsriram/Pokedex-React-V2/README.md

 # Healthdex

-An application designed to provide information regarding the various species of pokemon.
-[Pokeapi](https://pokeapi.co/api/v2/) was used to make api calls to fetch inforamtion onto the front-end.
+An application designed to provide information regarding the various species of Pokémon.
+[Pokeapi](https://pokeapi.co/api/v2/) was used to make api calls to fetch information onto the front-end.

 ## Architecture